 Operation Bullet Shot

-The Arc Light sortie rate had been reduced to 1,000 per month in July 1971, and was increased to 1,200 per month in February 1972.
-When BULLET SHOT was complete the B-52s were capable of 3,150 sorties a month, until President Richard M. Nixon ordered a cessation to the aggressive bombing efforts.
+The buildup provided aircraft to support Operation Linebacker II, which began in December 1972 and is often credited with finally bringing the Paris peace talks to their conclusion.
+The B-52 sortie rate as part of Arc Light operations had been reduced to 1,000 per month in July 1971, and was increased to 1,200 per month in February 1972.
+When Operation Bullet Shot was complete, the B-52s were capable of 3,150 sorties a month, until President Richard M. Nixon ordered a cessation to the aggressive bombing efforts.
 President Nixon gave that order when it appeared that the Paris Peace Talks were resulting in a possible agreement.
 However, when the communist forces took advantage of the bombing halt by increasing their operations tempo, President Nixon gave the order to execute Linebacker II.